curtmorgan3/mykarmafarm/README.md

-# Reddit Ultimate Karma Machine
+# Reddit Ultimate Karma Farm

 It's time to farm karma in a way that's never been done before!\
 ....probably.\